Bryce-Stabenow/blog/src/content/blogs/css-in-the-age-of-tailwind.md

 <br/>

 It's easy to forget that CSS is one of the greatest achievements of the web.
 So many times it is reduced to "centering div hard" in memes and posts on the website formerly known as Twitter.
 But really... it's incredible.
 Breathtaking.
-And every one in a while, when you see an example of how layers upon layers of rendering and under-utilized features combine together into a beautiful conglomeration of artistic expression, it can be inspiring--and also make you consider just how shit you are at CSS.
+And every once in a while, when you see an example of how layers upon layers of rendering and under-utilized features combine together into a beautiful conglomeration of artistic expression, it can be inspiring--and also make you consider just how shit you are at CSS.

 <br/>
 <br/>